ballerina-platform/ballerina-lang/stdlib/http/src/main/ballerina/http/Module.md

 listener http:Listener helloWorldEP = new(9090);
 ```

-Then a `Service` can be defined and bound to the above `Listener` endpoint as shown below:
+Then a `Service` can be defined and attached to the above `Listener` endpoint as shown below:

 ```ballerina
 // By default, Ballerina assumes that the service is to be exposed via HTTP/1.1.